Bonface-Osoro/saleos/README.md

   `conda env create -f saleos.yml`

-The `saleos.yml` file represents an existing virtual environment with a variety of packages, necessary for these tutorials (e.g., pandas, numpy etc.).
+The `saleos.yml` file represents an existing virtual environment with a variety of packages, necessary for running the model (e.g., pandas, numpy etc.).

 First, to run `saleos` you need to generate uncertain capacity and cost parameters since they are not deterministic.
 So navigate to the `scripts` folder and run `preprocess.py`.
 This will produce two capacity and cost.csv files named `uq_parameters_capacity.csv` and `uq_parameters_cost.csv` stored in the path `data/processed`